 Living large, my friends.

-I gathered the odds and ends of nuts and seeds in one bowl and set to work creating a savory power puck for this week’s lunches.
+I gathered the odds and ends of nuts and seeds in one bowl and set to work creating a savory, power-packed bread for this week’s lunches.
 Some mushrooms from the refrigerator (cleaned out that monster, too) and rosemary from the garden added extra inspiration.

-And lo, the Mushroom-Rosemary, (Mega) Nuts and Seeds Power Puck was born.
+And lo, Mushroom-Rosemary (Mega) Nuts and Seeds Bread was born.

 Just when you’ve tolerated your last peanut-butter-and-chocolate flavor power bar (for now), these umami pucks save the day, as well as your weary palate.
 Bread-like, despite the absence of grains, earthy (and almost meaty) thanks to the mushrooms, completely portable, and without-a-doubt delicious.
 You need these.